 On October 4, 2007, 42-year-old Albert Mitchel was arrested by members of the Brooklyn South Narcotics Unit in Brooklyn, New York, and charged with possession of 17 bags of crack cocaine.

-After four court appearance, Mitchel pleaded guilty in Kings County Superior Court to possession of narcotics.
+After four court appearance, Mitchel pled guilty in Kings County Supreme Court to possession of narcotics.

 While awaiting sentencing, Sean Johnstone, a member of the Brooklyn South Narcotics Unit who was involved in the arrest of Mitchel, and Julio Alvarez, another narcotics unit officer, claimed to have recovered 17 plastic bags of cocaine, rather than the 28 bags they actually recovered from a different drug suspect in Brooklyn.
 A day later, Johnstone, in a police vehicle, was overheard on a departmental tape recording bragging to another officer about the practice of keeping drugs to give them to informants, officials said.